Building A Moat-Worthy REIT Portfolio For Mom

 Finding great businesses at great prices is the holy grail of investing.
 Yet surprisingly few investors focus on uncovering businesses with the potential to compound over time.
 Heather Brilliant and Elizabeth Collins (Why Moats Matter).

-As a real estate analyst I take pride in writing on the subject of economic moats since there's an element of symbolism as it relates to owning the best fortresses.
+As a real estate analyst, I take pride in writing on the subject of economic moats since there's an element of symbolism as it relates to owning the best fortresses.

 Much like wide moats protect fortresses from competition, investors can also benefit from owning shares in REITs that have the most formidable fortresses that provide an edge over the competition.

-As a REIT analyst it's my hope that this article not only serves the purpose for those reading, but also to assist my mother who is nearing retirement.
+As a REIT analyst, it's my hope that this article not only serves the purpose for those reading, but also to assist my mother who is nearing retirement.
 The intended goal is to assess the broader REIT market in an effort to filter out the most competitive constituents that serve to both protect the investor's dividend income and encourage that income to grow over time.

-Brilliant and Collins (co-authors of Why Moats Matter) summed up the primary goal for "moats that matter", as follows,
+Brilliant and Collins (co-authors of Why Moats Matter) summed up the primary goal for "moats that matter," as follows:

 Avoid dividends that are vulnerable to be cut, seek dividend that will grow, and pay reasonable or attractive prices when buying.